suixinsuo/olympus-protocol/docs/buyAndSellforFund.md

 });
 ```

-Sending MOT directly the fund will won't affect the price.
+Sending MOT directly the fund won't affect the price of the Fund.

 ### Interface

-That's the basic functions of the interfaces, that allow to buy and sell.
+Functions that allow​ the fund manager to operate buy/sell of the tokens using OlympusExchangeProvider.

 ```javascript
      function buyTokens(bytes32 _exchangeId, ERC20Extended[] _tokens, uint[] _amounts, uint[] _rates)